Support with gambling – we’re here to help

 - Keep track of your bills and spending by using Internet Banking.
 It’s safe, easy to use, and helps you to see the bigger picture of your finances.

 - Gamban can be an effective tool too.
 It blocks access to thousands of gambling websites and apps on all of your devices.
-You can sign-up to Gamban today and as a Bank of Scotland customer, get 3 months free.
+You can sign up to Gamban today and get 7 days free.

 - Freeze your gambling payments, it instantly blocks payments to gambling retailers and takes 48 hours to unfreeze your card.
 How to freeze your payments.